 Canva isn’t a traditional desktop-publishing app.
 Instead, it positions itself as more of a graphic design tool.
 Users will find that Canva excels at creating things heavy on graphics, like posters and flyers.
 Canva is easy to learn and offers a large selection of free fonts, colors and stock photos.
 The premium version of Canva gives users access to an even broader range; however, casual users will find the free version is more than sufficient.

 Canva can’t really compete with InDesign, but not everyone needs InDesign.
 Canva’s target audience is those who want to produce attractive graphics quickly and easily.
 Therefore, Canva is a cost-effective, easy-to-use alternative to more full-fledged desktop-publishing apps.

-Clicking any element on the screen immediately displays precise options for it – alignment, opacity, shadows, angles and so on.
-You’re locked off from some options in the free version, like saving in 350dpi quality, which is a little frustrating because you can’t even get the Pro version anymore – you’d have hoped the developers would’ve just unlocked everything.
+Clicking any element on the screen immediately displays precise options for it: alignment, opacity, shadows, angles and so on.
+Some options in the free version, like saving in 350dpi quality, are locked, which is a little frustrating because you can’t even get the Pro version anymore.
+You’d have hoped the developers would’ve just unlocked everything.
 Still, it’s a good entry-level design tool.